Capped Claws-Teeth Pendants

 Capped Claws-Teeth Pendants – costs

-The cast caps are: silver - $60 each 10k gold- $350 14k gold- $450 Constructed caps are: silver - plain or engraved $70 14k paw on silver $90 14k gold - $450 Sorry, We can Not accept any Animal parts that are transferred across International Borders, so a personal one of a kind fit is for Canadian friends only....others can send pictures and measurements ....
+The cast caps are: silver - $70 each 10k gold- $350 - $500 14k gold- $400 - $700 Constructed caps are: silver - plain or engraved $70 14k paw on silver $110 14k gold - $450 - $800 Sorry, We can Not accept any Animal parts that are transferred across International Borders, so an individual applied fit is for Canadian friends only....others will have to attach the finished, buffed and detailed claw or tooth with the instructions below...Just send pictures and measurements like described below....
 We do not supply or sell the claws or teeth.

 Capped Claws-Teeth Pendants – What I Need for your cap…

 Canada Customs frowns on sending any claws through the mail…. …SO…..You can send pictures, or if it is an unusual shape, and can’t send it to me over International Borders, then you can use the paraffin wax method.

 The 2 methods , cast and constructed, can both be done.

 – Imagine a finger ring, put in a vise and squished from round to oval….now add a top cap and jump-ring for the chain. – Pics 1 and 2 below…( not necessary to have any design or ‘things’ on the side.)